ccifra/ccifra.github.io/PortingWPFAppsToLinux/Overview.md

 ## Overview

-I work on several large WPF applications that have been developed over many years.
-When we started development our users only used Windows so WPF was an obvious choice.
-WPF enabled a modern UI and workflow that ran on all versions of Windows.
-Today our customers increasingly want to use or applications on Linux systems.
-We have been looking for a way to support our applications on Linux at an investment level that makes sense given the currently small, but growing, user base.
-We also want to maximize the investment we have already made with our WPF applications.
+I have worked on several large WPF applications that took many year to develop.
+When we started development, our users only used Windows, which made WPF a natural choice, because it enabled a modern UI and workflow that ran on all versions of Windows.
+Today our customers increasingly want to use our applications on Linux systems, so we have been looking for a way to achieve this at an investment level that makes sense given the currently small, but growing, user base.
+With this shift we are also looking to maximize the investment we have already made with our WPF applications.
 To move to Linux we considered several options:

 * Update the architecture of the applications to make the WPF specific code as small as possible and enable a per platform UI.
 We could continue to use WPF on Windows and then choose something else for Linux.
 * Switch to a cross platform UI stack.
 With libraries like QT we could create an app that would work cross platform.
 * Switch to a HTML based UI stack.
 We could rearchitect our application to be an Electron app.
 Much of the non-UI code could be reused, but we would have to create the UI from scratch in HTML / JavaScript and update our architecture to support interop between JavaScript and our existing C# code.
 * Switch to some sort of cloud hosted application.
 Platforms like Amazon App Stream enable hosting of existing Windows apps and enables use from any platform.

 After some evaluation we were not happy with any of these solutions.
-They were either cost prohibitive or would result in a less desirable application.
-Given that the Linux customer base is somewhat of an unknown quantity we needed a solution that is initially low cost.
-We also wanted a solution which provided a model that can evolve to support tailoring features to each platform as the user base grows.
-We went looking for a lower cost solution and we found one with Wine.
+They were either cost prohibitive or would have resulted in a less desirable application.
+Given the unknown size of the Linux customer base, we needed a solution that is initially low cost, and provided a model that could evolve to support tailoring features to each platform as the user base grows.
+We found the solution to these problems with Wine.

 With .NET Core 3.0's support for WPF, a WPF application can run on Linux under Wine.
 Wine is a compatibility layer which allows Windows applications on Linux and other OSes, include .NET Core Windows applications.
 More information about Wine is available at the [WineHQ](https://www.winehq.org/) website.

-Wine is used a lot to enable users to run games on Linux.
-To support gaming, the Wine team invested in providing a full featured implementation of DirectX.
-This is great for WPF since it uses DirectX for rendering and from the rendering perspective is a lot like a DirectX game.
+Wine is often used because it enables users to run games on Linux.
+In order  to support gaming, the Wine team invested in providing a full featured implementation of DirectX.
+This is great for WPF since it uses DirectX for rendering and,from the rendering perspective, is a lot like a DirectX game.

 Wine is typically used to run applications out of the box.
 This is a high bar since any missing API or behavioral difference between Wine and Windows can result in an unusable app.
 If you are willing to thoroughly test and make necessary application changes, you can be successful running your WPF apps on Linux.
-I have had great success getting several applications, including some very large WPF apps running on Linux with minimal changes.
+I've had great success getting several applications, including some very large WPF apps, running on Linux with minimal changes.

 ## Getting Started